Egyptian Koshari – Love At First Bite

 1.

-Transform your onion into crispy and caramelized deliciousness by coating it in flour and deep-frying them in batches.
-This will add a greater depth of flavor and a crunchy texture to your dish.
-Then, when you're finished cooking, set aside your crispy onion on a paper towel to absorb any excess oil and eliminate any sogginess.
+Make crispy and caramelized onions by coating them in flour and deep-frying in batches.
+This adds depth of flavor and crunch to your dish.
+Set aside on a paper towel after cooking to absorb excess oil and avoid sogginess

 Mark as complete